-The relative advantages and disadvantages of organic fertilizer have been the subject of debate for nearly 100 years, with the history of the organic movement dating back to the earliest days of chemical alternatives.
+Balancing the advantages and disadvantages of organic fertilizers have been the subject of debate for nearly 100 years, with the history of the organic movement dating back to the earliest days of chemical alternatives.
 For most people, a careful weighing of the options will help you determine which method is best for your lawn or garden.

 Until early in the twentieth century, composted manure, kitchen scraps, and other organic wastes represented the only means of improving soil fertility.
 Organic farming and gardening were not moral or environmental choices, but simply the way of life.
-The advantages of such a system are many, including the following points.
+Organic fertilizers are an all-encompassing method that build soil structure and composition as they slowly release nutrition to the plants.

-Virtually every aspect of organic gardening revolves around the health of the soil.
+Virtually every aspect of organic gardening revolves around the health of the soil. a Thriving growing substrate revolves around maintaining the delicate symbiotic relationship between soil microorganisms and the nutrients they (and the plants) require.
 Organic fertilizer contributes to soil health in the following ways:

 Organic fertilizer is potentially a cheaper option than chemical alternatives.
 If you have a compost or live in a rural area, the only cost is time.
 Many farmers will sell manure by the truckload or even give it away if you are willing to pick it up.
 In urban and suburban neighborhoods, a composting unit can be cheap, effective, and unobtrusive.
 For a nominal upfront investment, even apartment dwellers can have their own organic worm bin composting system to feed a balcony garden.